 I had a fickle heart to ask to someone who I saw was busy taking picture.
 I bet you will think the same like what I thought then.
 If you are a solo traveler, you’ll prefer to ask somebody who looks like traveling alone.
 When I saw Safoine stood with his smart phone, I asked him if he could help me with my camera.
 The first time I gave my camera, he handed over to a gentleman that was standing in front of us, which I later knew his name is Hakan.
 Saf said Hakan could take photograph better.
 I offered them to have some photos from my camera after Hakan took myself twice.
 After that moment, we introduced ourselves.
 I never felt such a welcome acquaintance like what I had with Hakan and Saf before.
 It was warm, gracious, and genuine.

 We left the mosque together and headed to somewhere near Galata bridge for sunset, with interesting conversations in between.
 Enjoying the late afternoon just before the golden hour will always be one of my happiness.
-And enjoying it with a view of Bosphorus strait, cool spring breeze, shrieking seagulls, and two new pleasant friends like Hakan Akansel and Safoine Adel, could be one the best happiness I won’t forget on my second day in Istanbul.
+And enjoying it with a view of Bosphorus strait, cool spring breeze, shrieking seagulls, and two new pleasant friends like Hakan and Safoine, could be one the best happiness I won’t forget on my second day in Istanbul.
 Sadly, I couldn’t show you our picture we took together here as requested by Hakan.
 That’s not a big deal right?
 Saf’s smile you can see below’s such a prove how bright the day we had then.

 Thank you to the internet nowadays for making everything easier.
 I connected to Hakan after we exchanged our WhatsApp numbers before he and Saf went back to their hotel.
 We met again for a dinner at Mom’s Corner Istanbul as suggested by Hakan (he’s Turkish by blood and a real foodie anyway, so we just need to follow him for the best places in Istanbul).
 A cozy beautiful evening at a restaurant with strong elements, authentic Turkish food, a warm conversation